Tomato Basil Mozzarella Puff Pastry

 Shelf Life & Storage Tips

-- Store leftovers in an airtight container in the refrigerator for up to 3 days.
+I store any leftovers in an airtight container in the refrigerator for up to 3 days.
+The flavors hold up well, but the texture is always best the day it’s made.

 Frequently Asked Questions